pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-29-a-chaotic-guide-to-using-docker-for-robotics-research-part-iii.md

 ./docker_scripts/run-compose.sh -e docker_scripts/compose-file-user.env -f docker_scripts/docker-compose-user.yaml
 ```

+## Full Usage

+Checkout [PHA Git Wiki - Usage] for the full options available for scripts.

 ## Conclusion

 This article series creates a base platform for the [PHA Project] where different modules of the automated driving stack could be built upon.
 It gives an extensive guide to using docker and ends with a super short usage guide for docker.